for Sunday 2nd July 1967

 Climbers:

-(No unallocated climbers noted by Alan Field this week, but see below)
+(No unallocated climbers noted by Alan Field this week, but two added from other sources)

 Disc of the Week: